 Hotel –

 This can also vary depending on what is important to you.
 We like to be within walking distance so we don’t have to pay for parking.
-With the size of our family, we can stay at a nice hotel, within walking distance and free breakfast for $100-$150 per night.
+With the size of our family (8 people), we can stay at a nice hotel, within walking distance and free breakfast for $200-$250 per night.
+If you have a smaller family, you can get hotels for $150 per night.
 If you want more amenities, you will most likely pay more than that.
 Check out Get Away Today for the best deals!

 Travel –